On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild-May spectral sequence

-In order to do computations with the THH-May spectral sequence, it is necessary to have examples of cofibrant decreasingly filtered commutative monoids in $\mathfrak{S}$.
-The author constructed a large class of examples by constructing a specific model for Whitehead tower associated to cofibrant connective commutative ring spectrum in a joint paper with A. Salch \cite{thhmay}.
-This model for the Whitehead tower of $j$ is used to compute mod $(p,v_1)$-homotopy of $THH(j)$ in the subsequent section, so we recall the statement of the theorem. \begin{thm} Let $R$ be a cofibrant connective commutative monoid in $\mathfrak{S}$, then there is an associated cofibrant decreasingly filtered commutative monoid in $\mathfrak{S}$,
+In order to compute with the topological Hochschild-May spectral sequence, it is necessary to have examples of cofibrant decreasingly filtered commutative monoids in $\Sp$.
+In \cite[Thm.
+4.2.1]{thhmay}, the author and A. Salch constructed a large class of examples by constructing a specific model for the Whitehead tower associated to cofibrant connective commutative ring spectrum.
+This model for the Whitehead tower of $j$ is used to compute mod $(p,v_1)$ homotopy of $THH(j)$ in the subsequent section, so we recall the statement of the theorem. \begin{thm}[Theorem 4.2.1 \cite{thhmay}] Let $R$ be a cofibrant connective commutative monoid in $\Sp$, then there is an associated cofibrant decreasingly filtered commutative monoid in $\Sp$,

 where $\pi_k(\tau_{\ge n}R)\cong \pi_k(R)$ for $k\ge n$ and $\pi_k(\tau_{\ge n}R)\cong 0$ for $k<n$, equipped with structure maps